The best sales to shop today: Dyson, Philips Hue, Rocketbook and more | CNN Underscored

 - Stay powered on with 48-packs of Insignia AA and AAA Batteries, now $8 off at Best Buy.

-- It’s always a good idea to have a flashlight on hand, and you can save an extra $7 on the ultra bright Anker Bolder LC90 with code ANKERLIGHT2.
+- It’s always a good idea to have a flashlight on hand, and you can save an extra $7 on the ultra-bright Anker Bolder LC90 with code ANKERLIGHT2.

 - Sale styles from J.Crew are an extra 50% off with code SHOPSALE for a total of up to 70% off.